 Use Duct Tape To Cover The Torn Area

 You can use duct tape to repair the tear temporarily.
-Not the best “quick repair,” but it might hold you over until you can purchase a new life jacket.
+It’s not the best “quick repair,” but it might hold you over until you can purchase a new life jacket.

 Expiration dates are typically printed on the side of the CO2 cartridge used in inflatable life jackets.
 How long a single cartridge lasts can fluctuate, but most should last between one and three years out of a single purchase.